 This glossary is intended for two audiences:

 - 1. Targets of online abuse.
 Our goal is to help you identify the particular form of online harassment you’re experiencing and offer tips and resources for addressing that particular abuse.
-Each “What to Do” section offers a brief and immediate course of action for that particular form of harassment.
-In most cases, you’ll be directed to more in-depth resources contained in this Field Manual.
+Each “What to Do” section offers a brief and immediate course of action for that particular form of harassment, as well as links to more in-depth resources.

 - 2. Witnesses, allies, loved ones, and employers of writers and journalists.
 Our goal is to help educate groups and individuals who intersect with writers and journalists about the specific kinds of online harassment out there.
-Raising collective awareness around online harassment and fighting back means first possessing an expansive vocabulary for describing and addressing the abuse.
+Raising collective awareness around online harassment and fighting back requires possessing a vocabulary for describing and addressing the abuse.

 We encourage you to explore the rest of this Field Manual for more detailed information on the topics covered below.